tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 ## 💻 Usage

-Use the web interface to input your GitHub repository URL or enter your project details manually.
+Use the web interface to input your GitHub repository URL or manually enter your project details.
 The AI engine will generate a tailored, professional README automatically.
-You can edit the markdown with live preview and syntax highlighting.
-Once satisfied, save or download your README to include in your project.
+You can edit the markdown with live preview and syntax highlighting for fine-tuning.
+Once satisfied, save or download your README to include it in your project repository.

-The app supports multiple AI models and enriches your documentation with comprehensive repository insights, making it easy to create detailed, high-quality project documentation quickly.
+The application supports multiple AI models and enriches your documentation with comprehensive repository insights, making it easy to create detailed, high-quality project documentation quickly and effortlessly.

 ---